Goodwillson/blecker-bm6/README.md

-# BLEcker
+# BLEcker BM6
-**Bluetooth low energy (BLE) tracker for ESP32**
+**Bluetooth low energy (BLE) tracker with BM6 car battery monitor support for ESP32**

 This software is written for ESP32 boards to track BLE devices.
 It can be used for your smart home, scan BLE devices and send their presence to your smart home hub over MQTT.
 From version 1.04 webhook call is also possible.
 This is a ready-to-use program, you don't need to modify the code (add your wifi, mqtt credentials whatever).
 Settings can be done on a nice web interface.
+BM6 version adds support for BM6 (Ancel BM200) car battery monitor.
+It reads voltage, temperature, power and adds it to MQTT advanced report for devices with MAC address starting with 50547B, which is BM6 vendor MAC range.
+Other devices are checked just for presence and no active connection is established to save battery.
+By default, only presence status of each device is reported.
+This software is based on Blecker 1.11 by Redakker https://github.com/redakker/blecker/.

 ## What does it exactly
 This is a very simple tracker software which creates an MQTT topic for each scanned device mac address (without ":" ) under the base topic and sends the availability as payload.